Battle of Yonan: Joseon

 Yi Jeong-am belatedly heard that his King Seonjo had fled to Kaesong and headed for Kaesong.
-On June 12, King Seonjo fled Kaesong to Pyongyang again after news broke that Joseon troops led by Gim Myeong-won had been defeated.
+On June 12, King Seonjo fled Kaesong to Pyongyang again after news broke that Joseon troops led by Kim Myŏngwŏn had been defeated.
 At that time, Yi Jeong-am remained with his younger brother Yi Jeong-hyeong, who was newly appointed as the head of Kaesong.
 And when the Japanese army occupied Kaesong after the Joseon troops were defeated in the Battle of Imjin River on, they fled to Paechon, Hwanghae Province to gather a righteous army.
 Gwanghaegun arrived in Icheon via Maengsan in Pyongan Province and Koksan in Hwanghae Province to set up a provisional government and tried to patch up its response system to the Japanese military by recovering troops from various regions.
 Yi Jeong-am was appointed as a Suppressor (초토사; Chotosa) in Hwanghae Province by the provisional government.
 Yi Jeong-am sent out a manifesto to various parts of Hwanghae Province to collect scattered soldiers.
 When more than 500 troops gathered, they entered the Yonan fortress on September 27 to maintain the army.
 When Yi entered the fortress, all the houses in the fortress were empty.
 However, when they heard that they were defending the fortress, they returned one after another and the magistrate, who had fled.